 What is Asthma & how is Asthma caused ?

 Asthma is a disease affecting the airways that carry air in and out of your lungs.
 People who suffer from this chronic condition are said to be asthmatic.
 Asthma is caused by inflammation of the airways.
-The muscles around the inflamed airways are irritated, and causes them to contract (squeeze) which leads to narrowing of the airways.
+The muscles around the inflamed airways are irritated, and cause them to contract (squeeze) which leads to narrowing of the airways.
 It becomes difficult for air to get in and out through these narrowed airways leading to wheeze and breathlessness.
 The inflammation of airways also causes the mucous lining of the airways to make extra mucus which causes cough and further irritation of the airways.
+An asthma attack may be triggered due to several factors like allergies, stress, obesity and infections.
+It is also believed that sinusitis can trigger asthma attack.

 What are types of Asthma?